okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ## Fn::GetAtt

 Get an attribute attached to any resource that exists.
+To know the attributes, check the docs.